 Noah�s Ark and even the Ark of the Covenant?
 Is this for real?

-of Pharaoh, the pillars of Solomon, the true Mt.
-Sinai, the tomb of the Patriarchs,
+chariots of Pharaoh, the pillars of Solomon, the true Mt.
+Sinai, the tomb of the

-Sodom & Gomorrah, the place of Christ�s crucifixion, and the Ark of the Covenant
+Patriarchs, Sodom & Gomorrah, the place of Christ�s crucifixion, and the Ark

-than go into such details here we refer those interested in the documentation
+go into such details here we refer those interested in the documentation against

-against Wyatt to request a free packet of papers by archaeologists in Wyatt�s
+Wyatt to request a free packet of papers by archaeologists in Wyatt�s denomination

-denomination from: Dr. David Merling, Associate Director & Curator, Institute
+from: Dr. David Merling, Associate Director & Curator, Institute of Archaeology,

-extravagant claims may be found on the Internet at: www.tentmaker.org/WAR/ (and
+claims may be found on the Internet at: www.tentmaker.org/WAR/ (and especially

 the fact that Wyatt has never submitted verifiable evidence for his claims to